rushabh1703/rushabh1703/README.md

-👋 Hi, I’m Rushabh Shah
+👋 Hi, I’m Rushabh Shah.
-👀 I’m interested in being a Data Scientist
+👀 I’m interested in being a Data Scientist.
-🌱 I’m currently learning PGA Program in Data Science and Analytics from Imarticus Learning 📫 How to reach me rushabhshah790@gmail.com
+🌱 I’m currently learning PGA Program in Data Science and Analytics from Imarticus Learning.
+📫 How to reach me rushabhshah790@gmail.com

 <!---